adkap2/Stock_Analysis/README.md

 <img src="figures/GME_Mentions_Price.png" alt="alt text" width=400 height=300>

 By visual inspection, there is a clear connection between GME's high price and the number of mentions in a given day.
-The filtered dataset includes frequency of GME ticker sybol recorded on a daily basis.
+The filtered dataset includes frequency of GME ticker symbol recorded on a daily basis.
 For the 50 days this is plotted over, number of mentions range between 10 to 2800.
-In this time period, GME intraday high values range between $19 and $483.
+In this time period, GME intraday high values range between $19 to $483.

 <img src="figures/GME_Mentions_Changes.png" alt="alt text" width=400 height=300>